The best way to know if your well water is safe is to get it tested!

 The short answer to this question is yes.
 While it may depend on the toxicity of a chemical, its concentration, and the duration of exposure, well water contaminants can lead to short and or long term health effects.
 The Centers for Disease Control and Prevention (CDC) have identified the following to be the most common outbreaks in domestic well systems:

 While everyone in your household may not be affected, vulnerable populations (ie: children, the elderly, pregnant women, and autoimmune compromised individuals) are particularly susceptible.
+For other contaminants and their health effects, visit Drinking Water Services' list of chemicals.

 How do I know if there are contaminants in my well?